info@siddhatech.com Pune, Maharashtra, India

 Continuous deployment goes even further than continuous delivery in various ways.
 By using this industry-standard practice, all the stages of your production pipeline are directly released to your customers.
 There is no intervention whatsoever as long as your test results are okay.
 It accelerates feedback from customers, and as long as your team can handle the pressure of putting user feedback, there are no fixed release dates for patches.
 It allows developers to build apps and have patches go live for them in a matter of minutes.

-4. How The Practices Related To Each Other and The Benefits of Each Practice?
+5. How Are The Practices Related To Each Other?

 Continuous Integration